cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 { type: 'content-types', id: 'main-boards' },
 ```

 Great!
-Now, if you restart the application, you have full control over the cards via the Editor.
+Now, if you restart your local server, you have full control over the cards via the Editor.

 ## Quick Tips for the Editor
 Note: You should always activate the Editor with the 'Edit Content' button before using it!